akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 47.13% | 46.62% |
 | Free Throw % | 71.11% | 73.35% |

 **Analysis:** Kansas has a slight edge as a #7 seed versus #10 seed Arkansas.
-Kansas has a higher ELO rating (1689 vs 1630), indicating better season-long performance.
+Kansas has a higher ELO rating (1634 vs 1561), indicating better season-long performance.
 Historically, #7 seeds have won 60.90% of games against #10 seeds in the tournament.
-Kansas has the advantage with a 66.38% win probability.
+Kansas is the clear favorite with a 71.59% chance to win.

 ---

 ### Z08 Connecticut vs Z09 Oklahoma

-**Prediction:** Connecticut has a 71.48% chance to win
+**Prediction:** Connecticut has a 73.97% chance to win

-**ELO Ratings:** Connecticut: 1757, Oklahoma: 1619
+**ELO Ratings:** Connecticut: 1671, Oklahoma: 1559

-**Betting Odds:** Connecticut -5.5, Moneyline: -251
+**Betting Odds:** Connecticut -6.5, Moneyline: -284

 **Advanced Stats Comparison:**